BNG for Bristol Planning Projects

 One of several core factors within the Environment Act 2021, biodiversity net gain (BNG) insists upon improving the quality of the environment for a predominant number of planning projects staged in England.
 Developed with the intention of counteracting harm to biodiversity caused by developments and other alterations to the natural world, the aim of BNG is to increase the overall state of biodiversity by a minimum of 10% post-development compared to pre-development.

-Due to biodiversity net gain causing a significant change to planning going forwards, the UK government enacted a two-year transition period for local councils and developers to adjust to the policy prior to universal adherence.
+Due to biodiversity net gain causing a significant change to planning going forward, the UK government enacted a two-year transition period for local councils and developers to adjust to the policy prior to universal adherence.
 A large selection of local planning authorities in England, however, are already treating the BNG mandate as law, meaning that developers staging projects within these areas must operate in compliance with the policy.

 Among the local authorities enforcing the rule early is Bristol City Council, and as a result of this decision, developers that are planning a development in the Bristol area of South West England will be required to consider the potential implications of the biodiversity net gain policy or risk obstacles in the process of receiving a successful planning application.